-Lung cancer can affect anyone, smokers and non-smokers alike, with lung cancer in never-smokers on the rise and now the UK’s 8th most common cause of cancer-related deaths.
-Early investigation and referral is the key to improving outcomes.
+Lung cancer can affect anyone, smokers and non-smokers alike.
+Lung cancers in never-smokers are on the rise and now the UK’s 8th most common cause of cancer-related deaths.
+Early investigation and referral is key to improving outcomes.
 Early diagnosis saves lives.

 We are delighted to have partnered with patient-led charities EGFR Positive UK and ALK Positive UK on the “See Through the Symptoms” campaign.
 The campaign features arresting photographs by renowned British photographer Rankin, whose mother died of Lung Cancer in 2005.
 The campaign urges GPs and primary healthcare professionals to act on the symptoms of lung cancer, regardless of the smoking history or age of the patient.

 ”One of the Ruth Strauss Foundation's aims is to raise awareness of never-smoking lung cancers and improve overall outcomes for patients diagnosed with this cancer.
 Like Ruth, too many people are dying from never smoking lung cancer each year.
 Due to the perception of lung cancers being a smoker’s illness, patient's symptoms are not always picked up early enough.
 Diagnosing lung cancer early, gives patients more options for treatment and more years to their lives”Deepa DoshiHead of Mission Services, RSF

 The campaign has the support of the British Thoracic Oncology Group, the British Lung Foundation and the Primary Care Respiratory Trust as well as leading respiratory physicians and oncologists.

 Further information for GPs and Healthcare Professionals can be found here: